Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: Introduction

-Both the Riemannian and the Lorentzian splitting theorems under nonnegative Ricci curvature bounds were generalized to the Finsler setting \cite{Osplit, LMO3}, adopting appropriate weighted formulations.
-In contrast to the results for Finsler manifolds in \cite{Osplit}, the work on Finsler spacetimes in \cite{LMO3} required stronger hypotheses.
-The aim of this article is to improve the splitting theorem in \cite[Theorem~1.2]{LMO3} by removing those technical assumptions.
-Precisely, although the isometric splitting is clearly out of reach (see Remark~\ref{rm:split}), we can obtain a diffeomorphic, measure-preserving splitting and, under an additional assumption called the Berwald condition, also obtain a one-parameter family of isometries as translations (a local Finslerian isometric splitting can be obtained under significantly strong symmetry assumptions on $L$ \cite[Theorem 4.8] {CapSta18}, that must also lack twice-differentiability along a timelike direction; see also \cite[Remark 7.5]{CapCor23}).
-Notably, \cite{LMO3} generalized only Newman's timelike geodesic completeness version of the splitting theorem \cite{Newman:90}, not Galloway's global hyperbolicity one \cite{Galloway:89}.
-We extend the latter to the Berwald setting as well.
+The aim of this article is to improve the splitting theorem in \cite[Theorem~1.2]{LMO3} by removing these technical assumptions.
+Precisely, although the isometric splitting is clearly out of reach (see Remark~\ref{rm:split}), we can obtain a diffeomorphic, measure-preserving splitting and, under the additional Berwald condition, also obtain a one-parameter family of isometries as translations (a local Finslerian isometric splitting can be obtained under significantly strong symmetry assumptions on $L$, see Caponio--Stancarone \cite[Theorem 4.8] {CapSta18}, that must also lack twice-differentiability along a timelike direction; see also \cite[Remark 7.5]{CapCor23}).
+In particular, while \cite{LMO3} treated only Newman's timelike geodesic completeness version \cite{Newman:90}, we also prove a counterpart of Galloway's global hyperbolicity theorem \cite{Galloway:89} in the Berwald setting.